How to choose the right rolling camera bag for traveling with photography equipment.

-Using a rolling camera bag is like having a portable studio on wheels.
+A rolling camera bag is like having a portable studio on wheels.
 These ultimate travel companions have enormous carrying capacities, deliver protection and security to photographer's expensive gear and take heavy loads off your back.
-Here are some key considerations when choosing a rolling camera bag.
+Here are some key considerations when choosing and traveleing with a rolling camera bag.

 Weight also matters when carrying on your gear on an airplane.
 Weight restriction limits also vary by airlines and can range from 18 to 40+ pounds or 8.16 to 18.14 kilograms.
 Make sure the weight of your camera gear isn't an issue with a light camera rolling bag such as the Pro Roller x100 AW.